 In educating students to become healthcare professionals, Kettering College believes that the varied experiences of the academic environment (e.g., registration, financial arrangements, scheduling and advising, clinical and classroom learning) provide opportunity for students to develop skills in professionally solving problems in new and unfamiliar situations.
-It is for this reason that we strongly encourage students to be responsible for their academic affairs.
-On occasions when a student desires the involvement of a family member (i.e. parent, spouse) to resolve an incident or concern, the student must provide specific and written consent to the College in order for College personnel, at their discretion, to disclose knowledge of the student's academic experience and/or record to the individual(s).
-The College expects the student to be the primary communicator and advocate for his/her affairs, with the family member serving in an assistive role when requested by the student.
+For this reason, we strongly encourage students to be responsible for their academic affairs.
+On occasions when a student desires the involvement of a family member (e.g., parent, spouse) to resolve an incident or concern, the student must provide specific and written consent to the College in order for College personnel, at their discretion, to disclose knowledge of the student's academic experience and/or record to the individual(s).
+The College expects the student to be the primary communicator and advocate for their own affairs, with the family member serving in an assistive role when requested by the student.
 Even with the student's permission, the College may but is not obligated to involve a third party.